 Client acquisition for agencies and freelancers

-- Not to let boredom arise or
+- not to let boredom arise or

-- To distract themselves from more important tasks
+- to distract themselves from more important tasks

 What is Social Selling?

-With social selling, you use your presence in social networks to increase your profile and show yourself as trustworthy.
+In social selling, you use your presence in social networks to increase your profile and show yourself as trustworthy.
 Only in the longer term do sales come from this.
 If you are still looking for the right social media platforms for your business, then first read my postsSocial Media for Business and Social Media Platforms in Comparison.
 There you can find out more about who really benefits from LinkedIn, Xing, Facebook, Twitter, Instagram, YouTube & Co.

 And just as content marketing is not about marketing, social selling is not about selling.
 This is confusing, but unfortunately we have to live with these terms.